Logo

 Ian Wright quickly made his mark in his first season, scoring nine goals to finish as Palace's second-highest scorer.

-Ian Wright was particularly instrumental that season, scoring 24 goals in the Second Division and a grand total of 33 in all competitions.
+Ian Wright was particularly instrumental that season, scoring 24 goals in the Second Division and a total of 33 in all competitions.

 Ian Wright was called up for England B duty in December 1989 but a twice-cracked shin bone reduced his initial impact in the First Division.